 Premarital agreements are limited is in regard to child custody and child support.
 The Uniform Premarital Agreement Act states that a premarital agreement may not adversely affect the right of a child to support.
 The court also will not be bound by premarital agreements where they involve child custody.

 Conditions Where Prenups Can Be Challenged

 A premarital agreement takes effect at the time of marriage, but it is not valid if it was entered involuntarily.
 If the agreement was the result of coercion or fraud it is unenforceable.
 A challenge can be made to the validity of a premarital agreement if one party fails to fully disclose the extent of their property prior to entering the agreement.
 It is critical both parties are truthful about their property, income and liabilities prior to entering into a premarital agreement.

-If you are considering a premarital agreement, or have been asked to sign one, we would be happy to address any concerns you may have.
-Our firm’s experience with family owned businesses, corporate law, bankruptcy, real estate, and commercial law gives us a unique perspective on the issues that you may want to address in a premarital agreement.
+If you are considering a premarital agreement, or have been asked to sign one, we at the Drendel & Jansons Law Group would be happy to address any concerns you may have.
+Contact us by calling 630-523-0543 or filling out our online contact form.
+Our firm’s experience with family-owned businesses, corporate law, real estate and commercial law gives us a unique perspective on the issues that you may want to address in a premarital agreement.